Is this Chinese poem familiar to you?

 In light of this, it may be a little tricky using this poem into Chinese composition as it could sound disdainful to some.
 Always make sure the context is right before applying it to any writings; an example would be:

 A Spring Day

 When along the River Si I seek blooms of the brilliant day,

 Before my eyes stretch away from a boundless scene of beauty.

 A glance at the visage of vernal breeze, and I know,

 A thousand flowers of purple and red set spring aglow.

 This poem is comparably more straightforward than the previous poems, chiefly to depict the beauty of spring from the poet’s perspective when he was on an outing along the river. 万紫千红 has since become an idiom to describe “a riot of colours”, but has extended to figuratively represent “a profusion of trades and industries”.

 If your kid happens to be writing about the scenery that features flowers, the last line “等闲识得东风面，万紫千红总是春” or even parts of the poem, would fit perfectly into their writings, such as:

-If learning Chinese is a challenge for your kid, we’re here to help!
+If improving Chinese composition grades is a challenge for your kid, we’re here to help!
 By using fun videos and cartoons, our online lessons can eventually trigger children’s interest in the language!
 Not sure if the lessons are right for your kid?
 Sign them up for a free trial lesson now!